-- Guidepost 1: PetE Engineering is designated as an S&E program. - Guidepost 3: PetE is active in research.
-Its C&G funding is moderate and the MS enrollment is relatively low. - Enrollment and Teaching: PetE Fall 2018 enrollment is 192 FTE; down from 510 FTE in 2015/16.
+- Guidepost 1: PetE Engineering is designated as an S&E program. - Guidepost 3: PetE participate in research and has an active graduate degree. - Enrollment and Teaching: PetE Fall 2018 enrollment is 192 FTE; down from 510 FTE in 2015/16.
 The current enrollment is relatively high; but, the decrease is very significant.
 PetE teaches very little service courses.
-Its program SCH taught follows the enrollment trend - high in 2015/16 with a significant decrease going forward. - Expenditures: In FY17, PetE expenditures were below national averages.
-But, with the drop in enrollment, they are likely close to the national average today. - Research: PetE is moderately low in research volume.
-The nature of the program and industry as well as the faculty make-up are not conducive to high research activity.
+Its program SCH taught follows the enrollment trend high in 2015/16 with a significant decrease going forward. - Expenditures: In FY17, PetE expenditures were below national averages.
+But, with the drop in enrollment, they are likely close to the national average today. - Research: PetE ranks moderate in C&G revenue, moderate in C&G salary, and moderate in graduate research degrees awarded.

-The significant enrollment swing is not unexpected as is tied, for the most part, to the price of oil.
+The significant enrollment swing is not unexpected as it is tied, for the most part, to the price of oil.
 In 3 years, the department has swung from over enrolled to under enrolled.
 The natural reaction is to reduce faculty lines.
 But, history has shown it is very difficult to hire qualified PetE faculty.
 Also, it is likely the enrollment will cycle back.
 The department likely runs best at a student-to-faculty ratio near 30/1, and fewer than 300 students.
 We must be cautious.